Criminal Defense Attorney for Drexel Students

 Common College Campus Crimes We Litigate

 Many students in college will use this phase of their life to experiment and take in new experiences.
 Unfortunately, some poor choices could result in a student being arrested for a serious crime.
-The following is a list of common college campus crimes that the Law Office of Lloyd Long can help you defend against.
+The following is a list of common college campus crimes that the Law Office of Lloyd Long can help you defend against, from release from a Philadelphia holding center to trial.

 Driving Under the Influence